Hurricane Gilbert: Mexico

 Although no wind observations were available from Mexico, Gilbert may have produced wind gusts up to 200 mph in the Yucatán Peninsula, which the storm struck as a Category 5 hurricane.
 Rainfall in Mexico peaked at 13.78 in in Progreso, Yucatán.
 The NHC noted that the Yucatán Peninsula likely had storm surge ranging from 15 to 20 ft above ground near and north of where the hurricane made landfall, although Esmas.com reported a peak of around 7 m.
 The east coast of Mexico experienced storm surge totals from 8 to 13 ft above ground around and just north of the point where Gilbert struck the country again.
 Gilbert destroyed approximately 60,000 homes in Mexico.
 Overall, the hurricane caused 202 deaths and approximately $2 billion in damage.

 In the Yucatán Peninsula, more than 5,000 American tourists were evacuated from Cancún.
 Storm surge washed away 60% of the city's beaches and penetrated up to 5 km inland.
 A local official estimated that Gilbert demolished and substantially damaged approximately 80% of palapas, a type of structure that roughly 60% of residents live in.
 Many public schools being used as shelters flooded.
 Three ferries used for transportation between Isla Mujeres and the mainland capsized.
 In Quintana Roo, Gilbert caused significant defoliation in the jungle.
 The debris eventually fueled a fire in 1989, which ultimately burned 460 sqmi.
 Quintana Roo Governor Miguel Borge reported that damages in Cancún were estimated at more than 1.3 billion Mexican pesos (1988 pesos; $500 million in USD).
 A further loss of $87 million (1989 USD) due to a decline in tourism was estimated for the months of October, November and December in 1988.
 Damage to the vegetation of Cozumel Island combined with human habitat alteration is blamed for the rapid decline and possible extinction of the endemic Cozumel Thrasher.
+Additionally, the endangered Cozumel raccoon species had been significantly impacted by Gilbert's destruction, forcing them to move the entire population off of Passion Island and onto the north side of Cozumel.
+Gilbert is considered one of the leading causes for the Cozumel raccoons becoming critically endangered, with estimates suggesting only 192 to 300 of the raccoons still remain as of 2011.